 - use_identity_as_username– – When set to true it tells mosquitto not to use the password file but to take the username from the certificate (common name given to certificate when you create it).
 Default false

 - crlfile – You can create a certificate revocation file that is used to revoke a client certificate

-The client and server must use the same CA for the client and server certificates.
+The client and server must use the same CA (certificate Authority) for the client and server certificates.